 The Valuation Tribunal found that they have no powers to make a decision which is contrary to legislation.
 Any decision therefore had to find the tenant liable for the Council Tax and their appeal was dismissed on this basis.
 Although the tenant is free to make an agreement with the landlord for them to make payments on their behalf the tenant remains ultimately responsible as far as Council Tax legislation is concerned.
 It will be up to the tenant that any payment demands, and enforcement action, would be addressed.

-A non-resident landlord will be liable only in specific cases which are defined in the Council Tax (Liability for Owners) regulations 1992 (as amended).
-This cannot be changed solely by terms in a tenancy agreement.
+Where a property is occupied then a non-resident landlord will be liable only in specific cases which are defined in the Council Tax (Liability for Owners) regulations 1992 (as amended).
+This liability cannot be changed solely by terms in a tenancy agreement.

 The liability for Houses in Multiple Occupation are defined in the Council Tax (Liability for Owners) regulations 1992 (as amended).
 This liability cannot be changed solely by additional terms in a tenancy agreement.